-RAW provides DetNet elements that are specialized for short range radios.
-From this inheritance, RAW stays agnostic to the radio layer underneath though the capability to schedule transmissions is assumed.
+RAW provides DetNet elements that are specialized for IPv6 flows [IPv6] over selected deterministic radios technologies [RAW-TECHNOS].
+Conceptually, RAW is agnostic to the radio layer underneath though the capability to schedule transmissions is assumed.
 How the PHY is programmed to do so, and whether the radio is single-hop or meshed, are unknown at the IP layer and not part of the RAW abstraction.
+Nevertheless, cross-layer optimizations may take place to ensure proper link awareness (think, link quality) and packet handling (think, scheduling).